 Japan | 3.2% |

-The South Korean automotive pump market is enjoying robust growth, due to its strong presence in the compact sedans, SUVs, and hybrid vehicles market which is made by OEMs like Hyundai, Kia, and Genesis.
+The South Korean automotive pump market is experiencing robust growth, thanks to its strong presence in the compact sedan, SUV, and hybrid vehicle markets, which are driven by OEMs such as Hyundai, Kia, and Genesis.
 The increasing share of PHEVs and BEVs in the market is, in turn, encouraging the growth of electric water pumps, battery cooling pumps, and electric transmission oil pumps.

-At the supplier side, South Korean manufacturers are also exploring the modular pump design for global markets featuring lightweight, high-durability pumps for electric and gas vehicles.
-The move towards electric mobility is further supported by the increase in domestic EV sales.
+At the supplier side, South Korean manufacturers are also exploring the modular pump design for global market,s featuring lightweight, high-durability pumps for electric and gas vehicles.
+The move towards electric mobility is further supported by the increase in domestic electric vehicle (EV) sales.

 Country | CAGR (2025 to 2035) |